0xSpaceShard/starknet-devnet/website/docs/blocks.md

 # Devnet: block automatically generated, contains no txs (manual creation did not restart the counter)
 ```

-## Create an empty block
+## Request new block creation

-To create an empty block without transactions, `POST` a request:
+To request the creation of a new block, `POST` a request with no body to `/create_block` or send:

 ```
 JSON-RPC